-Recapping what we’ve tackled in the first part, the new ISO/IEC 17025:2017 applies to all organizations conducting laboratory activities, regardless of the company size.
+Recapping what we’ve tackled in the first part, the new ISO/IEC 17025:2017 requirements apply to all organizations conducting laboratory activities, regardless of the company size.

 The standard includes requirements for competence, impartiality, and consistent laboratory operations.